AI @ Warner Bros. Discovery

 2019 Q4

-Warner Bros. began collaborating with Intel to use AI for applying video metadata to improve content discovery and audience connection.
+Warner Bros. began its AI journey by partnering with Intel to use AI for applying video metadata, improving content discovery and audience connection.